biocorecrg/advanced_linux_2019/download.md

 <a name="module1_down"></a>
 <h3>Download files from repositories</h3>

-Several institutions hosts differen kind of genomics data.
-For example the genome broswer [**Ensembl**](https://www.ensembl.org/index.html) is also a public repository of genomes and annotation that can be freely donloaded and used for any kind of analysis.
+Several institutions host different kind of genomics data. <br>
+For example the genome browser [**Ensembl**](https://www.ensembl.org/index.html) is also a public repository of genomes and annotation that can be freely downloaded and used for any kind of analysis.<br>
 The resource [**Ensembl Bacteria**](https://bacteria.ensembl.org/index.html) contains a large number of bacterial genomes and their annotation.
 As an example we can browse the page corresponding to [*Escherichia coli 'BL21-Gold(DE3)pLysS AG'*](https://bacteria.ensembl.org/Escherichia_coli_bl21_gold_de3_plyss_ag_/Info/Index/)

 <img src="images/ensembl_escherichia.png" width="800"/>